About the college

 Library and IT services

 The library boasts seven reading rooms over three floors, with seating for 158 readers; the library collection is one of the most extensive of all Oxford Colleges.
 The galleried main reading room, dating from 1935, looks out over the River Cherwell and the ‘dreaming spires’ of Oxford.
-Wireless internet access is available in all rooms of the library, apart from one room which instead offers several wired internet connections.
-The library has full disabled access to all areas, as well as a disabled access washroom within the library.

 The library has a small rare book collection as well as special collections in law and medieval history.
 Together with the college archive, the rare books are kept in a state-of-the-art archive store, where temperature and humidity levels are closely controlled.
-There is a separate law library, with its own fully-networked desktop PC.

 Sport, music and college facilities

-The Jacqueline du Pré music building situated on the college site offers St Hilda’s students outstanding practice and performing facilities, as well as being the venue for prestigious concerts, recording sessions, and community music events.
+The Jacqueline du Pré Music Building situated on the college site offers St Hilda’s students outstanding practice and performing facilities, as well as being the venue for prestigious concerts, recording sessions, and community music events.
 The Director of College Music helps students organise musical events and recital series, and conducts one of the student choirs.

 Facilities for students with disabilities